0xKits/serial-killer-ctf/FLOW.md

 4. (Some connecting chall here)
 5. Mono-substitution cipher decrypting (gotta make it obvious)
 6. SQL injection
-7. Just look at metadata and find coordinates and find the place he goes to (_forensics_ + osint)
+7. Just look at metadata and find coordinates and find the place hYae goes to (_forensics_ + osint)
 8. Moderately hard Reversing chall

+Entry point: QR code in the missing person's poster leads to the missing persons' info website made by the police.
+Website contains random info about the victim.
+Below that, it should contain the sanity check, with a caption like "enter this text to get started with tracking your investigation.", making it like you are helping the government solve this case.
+The first puzzle will be below this section, which is ciphertext left by the killer at the murder scene.

 The ciphertext will be some long sentence having the next victim's name, leading to the OSINT challenge